go-vikunja/vikunja/docs/content/doc/setup/install.md

 By default, the container stores all files uploaded and used through vikunja inside of `/app/vikunja/files` which is created as a docker volume.
 You should mount the volume somewhere to the host to permanently store the files and don't lose them if the container restarts.

-### Setting user and group id of the user running vikunja

-You can set the user and group id of the user running vikunja with the `PUID` and `PGID` environment variables.
-This follows the pattern used by [the linuxserver.io](https://docs.linuxserver.io/general/understanding-puid-and-pgid) docker images.

-This is useful to solve general permission problems when host-mounting volumes such as the volume used for task attachments.

 ### Docker compose